All answers

 Scenario: three weeks of no contact after a breakup.
 You have stabilised, done real reflection, and are ready to test the waters.

 "Hey [name].
-I've been doing a lot of thinking over the past few weeks about what happened and about my part in it.
-I'm not reaching out to rehash anything.
-I just wanted you to know I've been taking it seriously.
-Hope you're doing okay."
+I have been doing a lot of thinking over the past few weeks about what happened and about my part in it.
+I am not reaching out to rehash anything.
+I just wanted you to know I have been taking it seriously.
+Hope you are doing okay."

 The Contact Readiness check